bonny/WordPress-Simple-History/readme.txt

 -   [Add a 5-star review so other users know it's good.](https://wordpress.org/support/plugin/simple-history/reviews/?filter=5)
 -   [Get the premium add-on for more features.](https://simple-history.com/add-ons/premium/?utm_source=wpadmin&utm_content=readme).

-### 5.4.1 (December 2024)

--   Internal version to fix automatic GitHub to SVN deploy issue.

-### 5.4.0 (December 2024)
+### 5.4.2 (December 2024)

 ⚡ This release contains new features and improvements.
 [Read the release post for more details](https://simple-history.com/2024/simple-history-5-4-0/).

 **Added**

--   Enable [Admin Bar History Quick View](https://simple-history.com/features/admin-bar-quick-view/) by default - making it easier to check the latest events without leaving your current page.
+-   Enable [Admin Bar History Quick View](https://simple-history.com/2024/simple-history-5-1-0-released-with-new-experimental-feature/#:~:text=Try%20out%20our%20latest%20upcoming%20feature%3A%20the%20Admin%20Bar%20Quick%20View) by default - making it easier to check the latest events without leaving your current page.
 -   New [WP-CLI commands for interacting with the events log](https://simple-history.com/features/wp-cli-commands/):
     -   `wp simple-history event list` to list events (alias to existing `wp simple-history list` command).
     -   `wp simple-history event get` to get details about a single event.